mkez00/prom-alertmanager-ha/README.md

 # High Availability Prometheus and Alertmanager

-The following Vagrantfile demonstrates how one COULD configure a HA setup of Prometheus and Alertmanager.
-Since the entire cluster is running on one node (in a single Docker Compose file) it is obviously not truly HA in this example.
+The following Vagrantfile demonstrates how one could configure a HA setup of Prometheus and Alertmanager.
+Two nodes running Docker Compose with mirrored Prometheus and Alertmanager containers (configured in a clustered configuration) helps achieve HA.
 This project was created to demonstrate the following:

 - Not have duplicate alerts trigger when >1 Prometheus instance is registered to the same Alertmanager
 - Not have duplicate notifications trigger when >1 Alertmanager instance is registered and all instances are exposed to receiving the same alerts